CloudKidStudio/project-grunt/README.md

 Task | Description
 ---|---
-**default** | Does a release build of the game and libraries **dev** | Development mode to build the game, this watches source files and auto-rebuilds whenever there's a change **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging **clean-all** | Delete all generated build files and delete components directory
+**default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging **clean-all** | Delete all generated build files and delete components directory